Fixitdaz/tetra-sds/README.md

 print(data)
 ```

-Then get values in the returned dictionary, print it to get layout.
+Then get the values from the returned dictionary, print it to get the layout.

 ```python
 latitude = data['location']['latitude']['decimal_degrees']